gorandalum/fluent-result/README.md

 ##### `runIfEither`

-A method which accepts runnables for all the states of the Result-class.
+A method which accepts runnables for all the states of the Result class.

 - Argument(s)
   - A runnable which are run if the result is a success